ryansmccoy/spine-core/docs/architecture/CORE_PRIMITIVES.md

 1. **Simplicity**: Domain code has no async/await noise
 2. **Portability**: Same code runs on all tiers unchanged
 3. **Testability**: Easy to test with in-memory SQLite
-4. **Pragmatism**: Most pipeline work is I/O-bound at DB level, not CPU-bound
+4. **Pragmatism**: Most operation work is I/O-bound at DB level, not CPU-bound

 ### How Tiers Handle Async